Organic CSA garden

 De Ommuurde Tuin is one of the host farms for the Farm Experience Internship, a 3 ECTS summer course at Wageningen University that bridges the gap between science and practice.
 Students can follow a 2 week internship at Ommuurde Tuin.
 Teresa and Christina made a nice video from their experience in 2020

-Yearly Master Class: Agroecology in practice - generating an income as a peasant with Community Supported Agriculture
+Yearly Master Class: practical Agro-ecology – generating an income as a peasant with Community Supported Agriculture

 This one week masterclass is designed for students, PhD’ers and people in general who want to learn about agroecology in practice.
-Whether you actually want to start a garden/farm yourself or if you want to start projects with peasants in the Netherlands or abroad - this course will provide you with the practical knowledge you need.
-Click on the picture above for more or go to ommuurdetuin.nl/course
+Whether you actually want to start a garden/farm yourself or if you want to start projects with peasants in the Netherlands or abroad – this course will provide you with the practical knowledge you need.
+For more info go to ommuurdetuin.nl/course

 Last year we couldn’t organise this masterclass.
 We are looking into a possibility in the autumn.